armytag/langs/speedlang23/grammar.md

 ## Adjectives

-Adjectives behave like nouns, and most can derive into nouns with zero derivation.
+Adjectives behave like nouns, and most can derive into nouns with zero derivation.[^8]

 # Syntax